+Every two pipes make up a circuit where the water flow is controlled:

+- By means of an on/off valve, whose opening and closing movements are managed through a sole binary output, or - By means of a three-point valve, whose opening and closing movements are managed through two binary outputs, each of which controls one of the movement directions.

-Every two pipes make up a circuit where the water flow is controlled by means of an on/off valve, whose state can be managed through a binary output.
-This module provides up to two binary outputs, thus making it possible to control a two-pipe fan coil (one valve) or a four-pipe fan coil (two valves).
+Devices with the 'Relays' fan coil module provide up to four binary outputs for the valve control, thus making it possible to operate two-pipe fan coils (with one on/off valve or a three-point valve) or four-pipe fan coils (with two on-off valves or two three-point valves).

 Typically, the two water circuits of a four-pipe fan coil unit correspond to the cooling and heating functions (and to the cooling and heating valves, respectively), being therefore both modes available during the device operation.
-The single water circuit of a two-pipe fan coil unit, on the other hand, may be configured:
+The single water circuit of a two-pipe fan coil unit, on the other hand, may be configured for: